famiu/feline.nvim/README.md

 }
 ```

 **NOTE:** If you use the index instead of table.insert, remember to put the correct index.
+Also remember that unlike most other programming languages, Lua indices start at `1` instead of `0`.

 Now you can customize each component to your liking.
 Most values that a component requires can also use a function without arguments, with the exception of the `provider` value, which can take one argument, more about that below.
 Feline will automatically evaluate the function if it is given a function.
 But in case a function is provided, the type of value the function returns must be the same as the type of value required by the component.
 For example, since `enabled` requires a boolean value, if you set it to a function, the function must also return a boolean value.
 Note that you can omit all of the component values except `provider`, in which case the defaults would be used instead.
 A component can have the following values: